wvanderwey/ROP/ROP-output-details.md

 * fusion reads

 ROP has the functionality to output the genomic feature for each mapped read, which can be saved into a separate file.
 Be aware that it might take the significant space from the cluster.
 More details are [here](https://github.com/smangul1/rop/wiki/Additional-options)

+It will estimate relative proportions of repeat categories (e.g. LINE.
+SINE, LTR) based on the number of reads from the category.
+More details about the repeat categories used by ROP are [here](https://github.com/smangul1/rop/wiki/What-is-ROP%3F/)

+The ROP generates three output files:
+* `<sampleName>_repeat.repeatClass.csv`
+* `<sampleName>_repeat.repeatFamily.csv`
+* `<sampleName>_repeat.repeatGene.csv`